On this page you will find:

 - Screen will display “Pre-authorisation Approved”.
 Your card will be pre-authorised for the value you have selected.

-- You will now be able to access water, proceed to step 3.
+- You will now be able to access water and proceed to step 3.

 - Fill your tank